vuhung16au/MachineLearning-GenAI/AI-Translator/Prompt-Human.md

 so that users can
 - search for a language by pyting (such as typing "ja" will display "Japanese"")
 - Easier to see all the languages they may select

+- Realtime translation: As users type in the source text area, the app should automatically translate the text and display it in the translated text area.
+This feature can be toggled on/off by users.

+- Users can select OpenAI API key or Gemini API key.